nerves-hub/nerves_key/README.md

 for how that works.

-To use any of the NervesKey APIs, you will need a "transport" to communicate with the ATECC508A or ATECC608A that's doing all of the work.
+To use any of the NervesKey APIs, you will need a "transport" to communicate with the ATECC508A/608A that's doing all of the work.
 Currently the only supported transport is I2C.
 The following line would be run on your Nerves device (like a Raspberry Pi, BeagleBone or your own custom hardware):